 Drupal Concept: Nodes

-In Drupal, a single piece of content is called a node (regardless of what the content type is).
+In Drupal, a single piece of content from a content type is called a node (regardless of what the content type is).
 Each node has a unique ID.
 This makes it easy for the website and developers to reference content by ID number rather than by page name or title which could change.
-Much of the reference to noes and note IDs happen behind the scenes.
+Much of the reference to nodes and node IDs happen behind the scenes.